Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Results

 \subsection{Filling near a large band gap, $n \approx 0.382$}

 As shown in Fig.~\ref{fig:filling}, a large band gap arises in the quasiperiodic band structure for filling $n = f_0$ where $f_0 = \lim_{k \rightarrow \infty} F_k / F_{k+2} \approx 0.382$.
 This band gap exists when $\lambda \agt 1$.
 As one tunes the filling through this band gap, the overlap first becomes anomalously small (when the band is nearly filled) and then anomalously large (when the band is fully filled); see Fig.~\ref{neargap}.
 A large overlap for a filled band is expected (see Sec.~\ref{sec3d}), consistent with what we find in Fig.~\ref{fig:Gt38}.
-The anomalous suppression comes about because the impurity potential introduces a midgap state.
+The anomalous suppression comes about because the impurity potential introduces a mid-gap bound state.
 When the band is nearly filled, one can think of the problem as containing a low density of holes.
-One of these holes occupies the impurity-bound state when there is an impurity, but a delocalized state otherwise.
-The many-body overlap is dominated in this regime by the single-particle overlap between the bound and delocalized states, and thus scales as $1/\sqrt{L}$, which decreases much faster with $L$ than the usual orthogonality exponent.
-This leads to anomalous suppression when the filling is just below the band edge, but not when it is just above.
+One of these holes occupies the impurity-bound state when there is an impurity, but a delocalized state otherwise, as Fig.~\ref{neargap} displays.
+The many-body overlap is dominated in this regime by the single-particle overlap between the bound and delocalized states, and thus scales as $1/\sqrt{N}$, which decreases much faster with $N$ than the usual orthogonality exponent.
+This leads to anomalous suppression when the filling is just below the band edge, but not when it is just above, as shown in Fig.~\ref{neargap}.
 This asymmetry is because the impurity potential is repulsive: if it were attractive, the bound state would be particle-like rather than hole-like and the anomalous suppression would be for fillings slightly above a band-edge.
 In either case, the rest of our discussion would go through as before.
-Representative results for the average overlap and core-hole Green function for a filling up to a band gap are presented in Fig.~\ref{fig:Gt38}.
+In Fig.~\ref{fig:Gt38} we show representative results for the average overlap and the core-hole Green function for the filling $n=0.382$.
 We find that filling up to a band gap produces an overlap that is large and oscillating about a mean value, while the core-hole Green function saturates to a non-zero value at long times.

 We will argue in what follows that the essential physics of the orthogonality catastrophe at the Aubry-Andre critical point arises from this rapid fluctuation of overlaps with the position of the Fermi level relative to a band gap, together with the proliferation of band gaps on all scales.